Business Divorce and the Fine Art of Disappearing Assets: Can My Former Partner Un-Ring the Bell on Civil Theft By Returning What He Stole?

 Bankruptcy Judge Turns Delaware LLC Law on its Head: A Lesson in LLC Management and the Risk of Member Insolvency

-By Daniel W. Glasser on January 16, 2024.
-Introduction It is no secret that Bankruptcy can turn everything we know about the law on its head.
+Published by Daniel W. Glasser on January 16, 2024 Introduction It is no secret that Bankruptcy can turn everything we know about the law on its head.
 And when that happens in the realm of limited liability company (“LLC”) governance, investors, bankers and lawyers should pay attention.
 Free markets depend on predictability.
-Indeed, Delaware is often favored as a venue for …
+Indeed, Delaware is often favored as a venue …

 Ownership Standoffs: Can Courts Invoke “Equity” To Accommodate a Buyout?
 Or Should Legislatures Provide a Solution?

-By Jennifer M. Osgood, Esq. on May 06, 2022.
-Traditionally, courts tasked with resolving irreconcilable differences between owners of a Limited Liability Company (“LLC”) had one primary tool available: judicial dissolution.
+Published by Jennifer M. Osgood, Esq. on May 06, 2022 Traditionally, courts tasked with resolving irreconcilable differences between owners of a Limited Liability Company (“LLC”) had one primary tool available: judicial dissolution.
 Changes to the LLC laws in several states, however, have opened an alternative: the compulsory buyout.
-For drafters of LLC operating agreements and members of LLCs, it is important …
+For drafters of LLC operating agreements and members of LLCs, it is …

 Joint Venture Crimes and Punishment: One Court’s View

-By Daniel W. Glasser on March 24, 2022.
-For litigators involved in limited liability company disputes, some legal issues are perennial.
+Published by Daniel W. Glasser on March 24, 2022 For litigators involved in limited liability company disputes, some legal issues are perennial.
 Chief among them is the question of whether members and managers owe fiduciary duties either to each other or to the company.
 But there are secondary issues that frequently bloom around this primary question.
-For example, if a party owed …
+For example, if a party …

 Both Managers and Members of an Arizona LLC May Owe a Fiduciary Duty to the LLC